Now with over 4.3 million records!

 You can search records by either region or theme, making it easy to find the most relevant content, and we cover publications from over 100 countries in 50 languages.
 The database’s open-serials policy, combined with our coverage of international and grey literature, means that 40% of the material in Global Health is unique.
 Plus you have access to constantly-updated international news feeds when you login, so you can stay on top of public health developments around the world.

-Were also increasingly able to include full journal articles, conference papers, and reports right now you can access more than 100,000 full resources, and were adding to that number all the time.
+We’re also increasingly able to include full journal articles, conference papers, and reports right now you can access more than 128,000 full resources, and we’re adding to that number all the time.

 Biomedical life sciences